Welcoming the Stranger: a public theology of worship and evangelism, by Patrick R. Keifert.

 Despite the copyright date of 1992, I recommend studying this book as a resources for living out our baptism "on behalf of the world, with the world as horizon." on behalf of the world, with the world as horizon... but how else do we, that corporate "we," live out our baptism?

-One more thing: I don't recall when or how I acquired this book, but by the time I began reading the perfect (not!) binding had started to become unglued and as I turned each page it disconnected itself from the others.
+One more thing: I don't recall when or how I acquired this book, but by the time I began reading the book's perfect (not!) binding had started to become unglued and as I turned each page it disconnected itself from the others.
 I am amazed at Fortress Press, historically one of THE publishers of high-end theology and, in fact, Augsburg-Fortress has retained the Fortress imprint for its more majorly theological publications.

 my amazon review: hospitable, vulnerable and redemptive